 Join our friends at The Hike Collective for a 'Kings Park High Tea & Guided Hike' tour.
 Check out the events calendar for all the details.

 Hop on a segway and take in the park’s beautiful flora along many of our bushland tracks.
 These guided tours by Segway Tours WA operate daily starting at the Barrack Street Jetty in central Perth.

 Food and drinks

-Food and drinks are available for sale at Kings Park cafes and restaurants.
-Please place your rubbish in the bins located near picnic areas and at all cafes or take your rubbish home with you.
+Food and drinks are available for purchase at Kings Park cafes and restaurants.
+Don’t forget to sort your waste into our general or recyclable bins or, even better, take your rubbish home with you.

 We love dogs, but as the Festival can attract large crowds we strongly recommend leaving your pooch at home if you intend to visit major Festival attractions.
 With the exception of assistance dogs, they are not permitted at group events such as guided walks.
 All dogs in Kings Park must be on a lead.

-Subscribe to the e-newsletter or follow Kings Park and Botanic Garden on Facebook or our social stream to keep up with the latest Festival news.
-Share your Festival images using #kingsparkfestival.
+Subscribe to our e-newsletter or follow us on Facebook, Instagram, YouTube or Twitter to keep up with the latest Festival news.
+Share your Festival images using #kingsparkfestival and #kingsparkperth.
 Please contact us with any enquiries.